Raccoon ‘tried to thank officer’ after he removed peanut butter jar from its head

 After laughing for a moment, Gauger stopped his patrol vehicle and removed the jar from the animal’s head.

-Afterwards, the officer can be heard saying “Are you alright, bud?” and the raccoon makes a noise, which the department jokes was it trying “to thank officer Gauger for helping him out.”
+Afterwards, the officer can be heard saying “Are you alright, bud?”
+The raccoon turns back to face the officer and makes a noise, which the department joked was the raccoon trying “to thank officer Gauger for helping him out.”

 Police say no one was hurt during the incident, and yes, the peanut butter was all gone!